 Helping People Live With Dignity

 We believe that food and housing insecurity are public health crises.
 Everyone deserves a place to call home and food on the table.

-Community Action Agencies like CAC were established as one part of the Economic Opportunities Act of 1964, better known as President Lyndon Johnson’s War on Poverty initiatives.
-Originally conceived as a way to empower low-income communities with direct support, CAAs eventually grew into non-profits governed by tripartite boards who represent public, private, and low-income interests in the community.
+Community Action Agencies (CAAs) like us were established by the Economic Opportunities Act of 1964, a key part of President Lyndon B. Johnson’s ‘War on Poverty.’
+While CAAs were originally conceived as a way to empower low-income communities with direct support, they evolved into nonprofits governed by tripartite boards representing public, private and low-income interests in the community.

 We formed in 1966 as the Community Action Commission for the County of Dane and the City of Madison.
 After expanding to Jefferson County in 1992, we became Community Action Coalition for South Central WI, Inc. Our final expansion reached Waukesha County in 1996.